slebok/slebok/stories/prolog-fj-tapl/main.md

 ### Summary

 The primary purpose of the grammar as provided by Fig. 19-1 of TAPL is to hint at a specification of an abstract syntax of FJ, on which the specifications of Figs. 19-2 through 4 rely.
 The above DCG makes this specification explicit, by defining the term structures (in the arguments of the rule heads) from which syntax trees are constructed.
-The occurrences of the metavariables representing idetifiers in Fig. 19-1 (not the metavariables themselves) translate to logic variables in the DCG rules, which serve to insert the accepted identifiers literally in the syntax tree; all other (occurrences of) metavariables of Fig. 19-1 translate to nonterminals of the DCG (Prolog goals and subgoals).
+The occurrences of the metavariables representing identifiers in Fig. 19-1 (not the metavariables themselves) translate to logic variables in the DCG rules, which serve to insert the accepted identifiers literally in the syntax tree; all other (occurrences of) metavariables of Fig. 19-1 translate to nonterminals of the DCG (Prolog goals and subgoals).

 ## Extracting the Subtype Relation

 The subtype relation defined by an FJ program is specified by its `extends` clauses, plus the fact that `Object` is the root of the hierarchy (it does not have a supertype).
-Note that the construction of the subtype relation from the program depends on the fact that `extends`is irreflexive.

 ### Original Rules

+The subtype relation is extracted from a program using the rules given in TAPL, Fig. 19-1, right.
+My observations:

+1. The first rule, a fact (or axiom), states reflexivity of the subtype relation.
+It uses a metavariable *C* that is not linked to a concrete program.
+Differing from the syntax specification in Fig.19-1, left, here the two occurrences of *C* stand for the same identifier (class name).
+2. The second rule states transitivity of the subtype relation.
+The metavariables *C*, *D*, and *E* stand for different class names in the general case; it is unclear whether the rule covers the cases that two or all three are the same.
+3. The third rule relates the subtype relation to a program.
+Again, it is unclear whether *C* and *D* stand for strictly different class names.
+4. There is no rule stating the antisymmetry required for a subtype relation.

 ### Implementation in Prolog

-The original subtype rules do not match Prolog's operational semantics well.
-Here is a recrafting:
+The original subtype rules of Fig. 19-1 are not immediately accommodated by Prolog's operational semantics.
+Here is an amalgamation of the three rules into two:

 ```prolog
 subtype(C, C, _) :- !.